dell/omnia/docs/source/index.rst

 Omnia is made available under the `Apache 2.0 license. <https://opensource.org/licenses/Apache-2.0>`_

+.. note:: While Omnia playbooks are licensed by Apache 2.0, Omnia deploys multiple softwares that are licensed separately by their respective developer communities.
+For a comprehensive list of software and their licenses, `click here <Overview/SupportMatrix/omniainstalledsoftware.html>`_ .

 For a better understanding of what Omnia does, check out our `docs <https://omnia-documentation.readthedocs.io/en/latest/index.html>`_!